Lumiwealth/lumibot/README.md

 Create an order object attached to this strategy (Check the Entities, order section)

 Required Parameters:
-- symbol (str): representation of the asset to buy
+- symbol (str/asset): representation of the asset to buy
 - quantity (int): the quantity of the asset to buy
 - side (str): either ```"buy"``` or ```"sell"```